maitrungduc1410/react-native-video-trim/README.md

 ```

 ## Usage
->  Note that for iOS you have to try on real device
+**Note that for both Android and iOS you have to try on real device**

 ```js
 import { showEditor } from 'react-native-video-trim';